 If the actor or model is edited to make the filenames match, then the actor spawns correctly.

 World maps in this game use a scripting system to control all cutscenes and menus.
-Script 17 (unused) controls a WM_NOTE, if one has been spawned.
+The unused "smc_demo_trship_appear" script, despite having a name that seems more related to the "Treasure Ship" described below, controls a WM_NOTE if one has been spawned.
 It causes the actor to snap to Mario's position, wait briefly, and then move to a random map node while the camera follows it.
 The camera moves too slowly, though, and doesn't return back to Mario once the script ends.